wintercounter/ccss/web/docs/introduction/faq.md

 ## Won't be this hard to understand?

 We think that you need a relatively short time to get comfortable with it.
+If you know CSS, you know the shorthands also.
 However, we also have a focus on developer experience.
 We're providing TypeScript definitions and TSDoc for all props to help your work.
 You'll have nice autocomplete and a list of possible options.